DoTheEvo/selfhosted-apps-docker/minecraft/readme.md

  which is a fork of [Spigot](https://www.spigotmc.org/wiki/what-is-spigot-craftbukkit-bukkit-vanilla-forg/).
 Few plugings are used which allow to host multiple worlds on the same server.<br>

-This setup is written in september 2022 with 1.19.2 being the latest build.
+This setup is written in september 2022 with 1.19.2 being the latest build.<br>
+Small edits still go on as of october 2023.

 # Files and directory structure